What Does Aionios Mean?

-Together, this phrase (aionios kolasis) may more accurately refer to curative correction or remedial punishment.
+Together, this phrase (aionios kolasis) may more accurately refer to appropriate curative correction or remedial chastisement, a penalty that fits the crime.
 Certainly, the phrase in itself does not imply a punishment that is applied “without end”, as in forever and ever.

 Some point out that since aionios punishment is compared with aionios life in the parable (v.
 46), the judgement of the goats versus the reward of the sheep, the former must equal the latter in duration.

 We find the Greek word (aionios) used in making a comparison within the same passage elsewhere.
 In Romans 16:25, 26, for example, Paul compares the beginning of the “world”, a specific point in time, with the “everlasting God”, who is, obviously, beyond time.
 The same is true for the Hebrew word olam.
 For example, in Habakkuk 3:6, “the everlasting mountains” are compared to God’s “everlasting ways”.